thepetabyteproject/your/paper/paper.md

 # Summary
-The understanding of fast radio transients like pulsars, rotating radio transients (RRATs), and especially Fast Radio Bursts (FRBs) has evolved rapidly over the last decade.
+The understanding of fast radio transients like pulsar single pulses, rotating radio transients (RRATs), and especially Fast Radio Bursts (FRBs) has evolved rapidly over the last decade.
 This is primarily due to dedicated campaigns by sensitive radio telescopes to search for transients.
 The advancement in signal processing and GPU processing systems has enabled new transient detectors at various